cptsticky/zena/Zena-master/README.md

 # Zena
 ## Proof of Concept code for XSS to CSRF to Remote Code Execution exploit for asg-zena

-CVE-2021-45025 Cleartext Storage of Sensitive Information in a Cookie
+CVE-xxxx-xxxxx Cleartext Storage of Sensitive Information in a Cookie

-CVE-2021-45026 Stored Cross Site Scripting (XSS)
+CVE-xxxx-xxxxx Stored Cross Site Scripting (XSS)

 Authors: James Barnett and Jeffrey Green
 **To Run:**